NetDimensions/sample-payment-plugin/README.md

 application is `/samplepaymentplugin`, then *Payment plugin URL* should be set to `https://www.example.com/samplepaymentplugin/index.jsp`.

-*Payment plugin key* should be set to the same value as the `com.netdimensions.client.servlet.PAYMENT_PLUGIN_KEY` context parameter mentioned above.
+*Payment plugin key* should be set to the same value as the `merchantKey` context parameter mentioned above.

 Note that the above properties will not appear if your NetDimensions Learning site has been configured to use one of the natively-supported payment